"Youth Resources is an organization that helps young people reach their potential."

 The Expansion of Teen Advisory Council

-As the number of youth volunteering through service projects has grown, Youth Resources has expanded as well.
-The Teen Advisory Council (TAC) began in 1987 with 12 students and now has over 120 youth members from Vanderburgh and Warrick County high schools and has involved over 1,650 teens to date.
-Throughout the academic year, students meet every other Friday morning at 5:55 a.m. and participate in over 4,000 hours of local community service.
+As the number of youth volunteering through service projects has grown, Youth Resources has expanded as well to also focus on leadership development and civic engagement.
+The Teen Advisory Council began in 1988 with 12 students and now has over 100 teen members from Vanderburgh, Warrick, Posey, and Gibson counties in Indiana plus Union County Kentucky.
+This youth-led program has involved over 1,790 teens to date, and these dedicated teens continue to meet every other Friday morning at 5:55 a.m. during the school year and participate in over 3,500 hours of local community service annually.

 The First Years of TEENPOWER

-Also in 1989, Youth Resources received a grant from the National Crime Prevention Council to begin a two year pilot called Teens As Resources Against Drugs.
-This program focused on youth planned and implemented anti-drug/alcohol preventive projects.
+In 1989, Youth Resources received a grant from the National Crime Prevention Council to begin a two year pilot called Teens As Resources Against Drugs.
+This program focused on youth planned and implemented anti-drug and alcohol prevention-based service projects.
 A publication, Given the Opportunity, describes the result of this pilot.
-An outgrowth of Teens As Resources Against Drugs was the first Youth Resources TEENPOWER Leadership Conference, held in 1992.
-Now in its twenty-first year, the conference participants attend workshops, hear national speakers, form long-term positive friendships with youth of diverse backgrounds, and plan service projects aimed at preventing the use of alcohol, tobacco and other drugs.
+An outcome of Teens As Resources Against Drugs was the first Youth Resources TEENPOWER Leadership Conference held in 1992.
 With a grant from the Indiana Criminal Justice Institute, a middle school camp was added in June 2002 for sixth through eighth graders.
-The evidence-based TEENPOWER Conferences have involved over 3,005 teens to date in activities that strengthen intervention skills, increase alcohol, tobacco and drug prevention knowledge, and build self-esteem and leadership skills.
+Now in its 22nd year, the conference participants attend workshops, hear national speakers, form long-term positive friendships with youth of diverse backgrounds, and plan service projects to implement at their schools aimed at preventing the use of alcohol, tobacco and other drugs.
+Many schools have even started their own TEENPOWER Clubs!
+The evidence-based TEENPOWER Conferences now reach capacity every summer and have involved over 3,330 teens to date in activities that strengthen intervention skills, increase alcohol, tobacco and drug prevention knowledge, and build self-esteem and leadership skills.

 Youth Resources, Evansville Bar Foundation and Judge Brett Niemeier Create the Vanderburgh County Teen Court

 Youth Resources' newest program, in partnership with the Evansville Bar Foundation and Vanderburgh Juvenile Court Judge Brett Niemeier, is the Vanderburgh County Teen Court, which is one of over 1,300 youth court programs in the country involving youth in the restorative justice movement.
-Youth volunteers, mentored by adult volunteers, serve as youth attorneys, jurors, and bailiff in an actual courtroom setting.
-These teenagers are directly involved with disposition hearings for first time juvenile offenders in Vanderburgh County who are given the opportunity to "turn over a new leaf".
-The teen attorneys are allowed to question the respondent and other witnesses and present arguments for an appropriate disposition.
-It is then up to the teen jurors to deliberate and impose a disposition that may include community service hours, substance abuse prevention classes, letters of apology, and house arrest.
-Every juvenile defendant must serve at least once as a juror in a future case.
-Since the first official hearing in 2005, Teen Court has involved over 851 youth volunteers in the roles of prosecuting attorney, defense attorney, bailiff, and jurors and 130 adult attorney volunteers.
-Additionally, more than 1,975 hours have been completed in local community service by the juvenile offenders as part of their sentencing.
-Hearings and trainings occur weekly throughout the year.
+Youth volunteers, mentored by adult volunteers, serve as youth attorneys, jurors, bailiff, and judge’s observer in an actual sentencing hearing that occur on Monday evenings in Superior Court.
+These teenagers are directly involved with sentencing hearings for first time juvenile offenders in Vanderburgh County who are given the opportunity to learn from their crime and make a positive lifestyle change.
+Since the first official hearing in 2005, Teen Court has involved over 945 youth volunteers who have served 4,475 hours of community service through Teen Court hearings.
+Additionally, more than 2,400 hours have been completed in local community service by the juvenile offenders as part of their sentencing.

 The History of Youth Coalition